 As Executive Vice President of Marquee Events and Operations at Madison Square Garden Entertainment Corp.
-(MSG Entertainment), Joel Fisher is responsible for a wide array of Company priorities that span several categories.
-He serves as lead executive for significant initiatives that require special handling and management, from league and political events to one-of-a-kind appearances or corporate undertakings, including real estate, additional construction and historical projects for Madison Square Garden.
+(MSG Entertainment), Joel Fisher is responsible for a wide array of Company priorities.
+He serves as lead executive for significant initiatives that require special handling and management, from league and political events to one-of-a-kind appearances or corporate undertakings, including real estate, additional construction, and historical projects for Madison Square Garden.
 In addition, he oversees two of The Garden’s most enduring franchises – college basketball and boxing – utilizing his key relationships to ensure these areas continue to build on their long traditions at The World’s Most Famous Arena.
-Mr. Fisher is also responsible for other live sporting events such as bull riding, college hockey, esports, mixed martial arts, WWE and college wrestling; as well as marquee events at Sphere, a next-generation entertainment medium.
-Sphere is part of Sphere Entertainment Co., which became a standalone public company in April 2020 when The Madison Square Garden Company (MSG) separated its entertainment and sports businesses, Mr. Fisher served in the same position at MSG.
+Mr. Fisher is also responsible for other live sporting events such as bull riding, college hockey, esports, mixed martial arts, WWE, and college wrestling; as well as marquee events at Sphere, a next-generation entertainment medium.
+Sphere is part of Sphere Entertainment Co., which became a standalone public company in April 2023 with the spin-off of MSG Entertainment.
+The first Sphere venue – Sphere at The Venetian – is expected to open in Las Vegas in fall 2023.

 Mr. Fisher first joined the MSG family of companies in 1984, and was responsible for building and staffing MSG’s in-house Marketing Partnership department.
-Since then, he has held a number of positions over his more than three decades with the Company, ranging from overseeing suites and premium hospitality to group sales.
-He also previously served as Executive Vice President of Sports Properties, where he ran the day-to-day operations of the department and all business operations for the New York Liberty and Westchester Knicks.
+Since then, he has held a number of positions over his nearly four decades with the Company, ranging from overseeing suites and premium hospitality to group sales.
+He also previously served as Executive Vice President of Sports Properties, where he ran the day-to-day operations of the department and all business operations for the Westchester Knicks and the New York Liberty (which the Company sold in 2019).